tiagomctavares/LTW/README.md

 + js | Location for all js files resources | Holds all libraries, configs and any code used as resource in project
 + lib | Location for all libraries
-+ models | Contains classes to get database data
++ models | Location for files to get database data
++ views | Location of files with functions with actions.
+Control the request and builds the result template
-+ templates | Location for all reusable components that make up the layout ++ pages | Location for the non-reusable content of the pages
++ templates | Location for all reusable components that make up the layout ++ pages | Location for the non-reusable content of the layout

 **Legend**: Each + sign represents a new level in a directory (for example css is a subfolder of public_html)